patrickm53/ferropoly-node/docs/socket-channels.md

 Requests client -> server

 * getAccountStatement: returns all properties of a team.
 HAS TO BE MOVED TO A REST ROUTE

+## Channels for specific teams

+* checkinStore: actions for the checkin-store

+## Channels for specific team and Admin

+None so far

+## Channels for all participants

+* checkinStore: actions for the checkin-store